.

 Check your own website for free now

-The relevant passage in the TTDSG from the new § 25 reads:
+The relevant passage in the TDDDG from the new § 25 reads:

 The storage of information in the end user's terminal equipment or access to information already stored in the terminal equipment is only permitted if the end user has consented on the basis of clear and comprehensive information.
 The information of the end user and the consent have to be provided in accordance with Regulation (EU) 2016/679.